AyS-0908/GNews-Summarizer/README.md

 2. Pick "Summarise with AI" from your share options
 3. The progress spinner appears while summarization is in progress
 4. View the summary when processing completes
+5. Future shares of the same article will load instantly from cache!

 ### Batch Mode
 1. Enable "Queue Mode" in the main interface